 Large employers (with a wage bill over £3million) will fund their apprentices through the Levy, which will be collected by HMRC at a rate of 0.5% of a businesses’ monthly wage bill.

-Smaller employers (with a wage bill below £3million) will continue to fund apprenticeships via co-investment with government, though now only at a ratio of 1:9.
-Apprenticeships fall into one of fifteen new Funding Bands.
+Smaller employers (with a wage bill below £3 million) will continue to fund apprenticeships via co-investment with government, though now only at a ratio of 1:9.
+Apprenticeships fall into one of thirty new Funding Bands.